ESS 102 - Space and Space Travel

 @uw.edu or @u.washington.edu email user name and password.

-You must register your clicker by beginning of the second week to
+site by beginning of the second week to receive clicker credit.
+Further instuctions will be

 The book Space and Space Travel is required.
 The book can